subiloble/tp/docs/DeveloperGuide.md

 * 2a.
 Student is not in the list.
     * 2a1.
 Mentorstack shows an error message.

+  Use case ends.

 * 2b.
 Student is archived.
     * 2b1.
 Mentorstack shows an error message.

+  Use case ends.

 * 2c.
 Student is not enrolled in the subject
     * 2c1.
 Mentorstack shows an error message.

+  Use case ends.

 **Use case: UC13 - Unfinish subject**